Rumex rupestris: Rarity and protection status

 R. rupestris has been included on the Red List and is listed as endangered in the British Red Data Book.
 It is also protected under Schedule 8 of the Wildlife and Countryside Act 1981, as well as appearing in Annexes II and IV of the European Community Directive on the Conservation of Natural Habitats & Wild Fauna & Flora 1992 and in Annex I of the Bern Convention 1982.

 This plant is listed as a priority species within the UK Biodiversity Action Plan and the Cornwall Local Biodiversity Plan.
 The first full species action plan for shore dock was prepared in 1999, most of which has since been executed by Plantlife, Natural England, the Centre for Ecology and Hydrology, the Countryside Council for Wales, and the National Trust.
-The ongoing activities ensure that localities with existing populations are monitored, new populations searched for, and the plant’s ecological requirements accounted for during land management, developmental control and coastal defense works.
+The ongoing activities ensure that localities with existing populations are monitored, new populations searched for, and the plant's ecological requirements accounted for during land management, developmental control and coastal defense works.

-Although it is a rare species, shore dock has a range of life history traits that make it highly adapted to a physically disturbed habitat and harsh set of environmental conditions.
+Although it is a rare species, shore dock has a range of life history traits that make it highly adapted to a physically disturbed habitat and harsh environmental conditions.
 For example, it can easily withstand effects of salt from sea spray.
 However, the physical disturbance of the dynamic environment that allows the plant to persist through exclusion of stronger competitors also prevents significant recruitment from seedlings.
-This irony may explain the plant’s natural rarity.
+This irony may explain the plant's natural rarity.